CREATING INCLUSIVE COMMUNITIES.

 “It is unacceptable that one million premature babies die each year, when most of these deaths can be easily prevented.
 An idea now has the potential to impact many lives globally.”

-James received the Princess Royal Silver Medal award from the Royal Academy of Engineering in 2023, recognising his outstanding contribution to engineering and neonatal care both in the NHS and in humanitarian situations.
+James received the Princess Royal Silver Medal from the Royal Academy of Engineering in 2023, recognising his outstanding contribution to engineering and neonatal care both in the NHS and in humanitarian situations.

 TALKING ABOUT END-OF-LIFE.